Skip to content

 Day 16 Location: Cusco

-Enjoy free time to relax, shop and explore more of Cusco's many sights.
-Maybe rest your weary legs at a cafe on Plaza de Armas or head to the San Pedro Market where you can find vegetables, meats, local cheeses, chocolates, herbal medicines and many local handicrafts.
+Enjoy free time to relax, shop and explore more of Cusco today.
+Maybe rest your weary legs at a cafe on Plaza de Armas or head to the San Pedro Market where you’ll find vegetables, meats, local cheeses, chocolates, herbal medicines and handicrafts.
 It’s a great place to pick up souvenirs or ingredients for a picnic.
-The market is also where many locals (and daring travellers) go to eat ‘mystery soups.’
-Some may be just chicken – however, the most popular among the locals usually contain frogs or offal.
-For those looking for something active, why not try mountain biking in the hills that surround Cusco?
+The market is also where many locals (and daring travellers) eat ‘mystery soups.’
+Some may be just chicken – but the most popular among the locals usually contains frogs or offal.
+If you’re looking for something active, why not try mountain biking in the hills surrounding Cusco?

 Day 17 Location: Amazon Jungle

-Rise and shine early today for your journey into the wilds of the Peruvian Amazon.
+Rise and shine early for your journey into the Peruvian Amazon.
 Take an early transfer to the airport, then fly to Puerto Maldonado.
 Here, you’ll pack a small duffle bag with essentials for the next two days.
-Board a motorised canoe and cruise deep into the jungle.
-The journey to your eco-lodge in the Madre de Dios region will take a couple of hours, so you’ll stop for lunch along the way.
-Settle into your thatched-roof lodge before a short orientation walk of your surroundings.
-Spend the evening taking in the sights and smells of the jungle and enjoy an I’m-so-far-from-home moment.
+Board a motorised canoe and cruise deep into the jungle to your eco-lodge in the Madre de Dios region – it'll take a couple of hours, so you’ll stop for lunch along the way.
+Settle into your thatched-roof lodge before a short orientation walk.
+Spend the evening taking in the sights, sounds and smells of the jungle and enjoy an I’m-so-far-from-home moment.

 Day 18 Location: Amazon Jungle

-Get ready for an unforgettable day exploring the depths of the jungle!
+Get ready for a day of exploring the depths of the jungle!
 Set out on a half-day trek guided by local experts on the area's flora and fauna.
-Learn from your guides about the medicinal and practical uses for some of the plants that grow here, which Indigenous people have been studying and using for thousands of years.
-On your walk, keep an eye out for rainbow macaws and butterflies, and listen for the barking call of the peccaries and chattering of monkeys that call the jungle home.
-This part of the Amazon is also known to house capybaras, giant otters and jabirus, so keep your eyes peeled for these exotic creatures.
-Return to the lodge for lunch and some free time to relax.
-Once the sun goes down, venture out on a night walk in search of some of the jungle's nocturnal inhabitants (caimans, jaguars and anacondas).
+Learn about the medicinal and practical uses for some of the plants that grow here, which Indigenous people have been studying and using for thousands of years.
+Along the way, look out for rainbow macaws and butterflies, and listen for the barking call of the peccaries and chattering of monkeys.
+Capybaras, giant otters and jabirus also live in this part of the Amazon, so keep your eyes peeled.
+Return to the lodge for lunch, followed by free time to relax.
+After sunset, venture out on a night walk in search of caimans, jaguars, anacondas and other nocturnal critters.

 Day 19 Location: Lima

-Leave behind the natural wonders of the Amazon and return to Puerto Maldonado where a flight will take the group back to Lima.
-One of our local representatives will meet you at the airport and will accompany you back to the hotel.
-Time permitting, the rest of the day is free to explore more of Lima's sights and maybe do some last-minute souvenir shopping.
-In the evening, maybe gather the group together for one last night out on the town and a celebratory farewell dinner of Peruvian favourites.
+Leave the natural wonders of the Amazon behind and return to Puerto Maldonado to board a flight back to Lima.
+You'll be met by a local representative who’ll take you to your hotel.
+Time permitting, the rest of the day is free to explore more of Lima's sights and maybe do some last-minute shopping.
+In the evening, maybe regroup for one last night out on the town and a celebratory farewell dinner of Peruvian favourites.

 Day 20 Location: Lima

-With no activities planned for today, you’re free to leave after breakfast.
-If you’d like to stay in Lima for longer, just speak to your booking agent.
+With no activities planned, your trip comes to an end after breakfast.
+If you’d like to stay in Lima for longer, just speak to your agent when booking.

 Dates & prices